 “Given the uniquely expensive and crowded real estate market in which the church resides eviction from the board’s schools would amount to a concrete loss of religious freedom,” Judge Preska stated in her ruling.

-Judge Preska also asserted that concern over the city endorsing a particular religion was “misplaced” by city officials, according to Thomas Reuters News and Insight.
+According to Thomas Reuters News and Insight, Judge Preska also asserted that concern over the city endorsing a particular religion was “misplaced” by city officials.

 “The fact that a youth basketball program holds tournaments in a school at the same time that a church holds Sunday services there, both pursuant to a neutral policy that promotes the general welfare of the community, does not suggest to the informed objective observer that the school is endorsing religion just as it does not suggest the school is endorsing basketball,” Judge Preska writes.